 Last weekend I went on a little adventure to Cornwall, one of my favourite counties in England, for a seaside break in Fowey.

-After these past 4 months, there is no doubt that this was what I needed. *Yeah we visited at the beginning of spring but with the weather we had, it may as well have been winter.
+After these past four months, there’s no doubt that this was what I needed. *Yeah we visited at the beginning of spring but with the weather we had, it may as well have been winter.

 Plus it also gave me a chance to catch up with one of my uni friends, Kate, who is going to be beyond chuffed to be mentioned on my blog.

 So without further ado, let me tell you where you should stay on a weekend break in Cornwall and what you should get up to!